In Heaven is for Real, the face of Jesus is revealed. Learn the story behind the Heaven is for Real painting.

 - Her understanding of heaven has expanded since she first encountered heaven through her visions and dreams.

-- Akiane' s“Supreme Sanctuary” painting gives us a glimpse of heavenly colors and scenes.
+- Akiane' s“Supreme Sanctuary” painting gives us a glimpse of heavenly colors and scenes. (shown here on soft cotton throw)

 About God and Jesus, Akiane says